+As discussed in Section~\ref{sec:metrics}, SC is to assert if an input feature is significant to the model prediction.
+Then an important input feature will cause great changes of hidden memory $h_t$ and satisfy the test condition of SC.
+BC monitors the forget gate values at each time step.
+The satisfaction of BC means the LSTM will not drop out the information stored in memory.

-If we combine SC and BC plots, the whole working process of LSTM inside the MNIST model becomes transparent.
+If we combine SC and BC plots, the whole working process of LSTM layer inside the MNIST model becomes transparent.
 The sequential input of an image starts from the top row and finishes at the bottom row.
-At the beginning, the top rows of MNIST images do not contribute to the model prediction, which can be seen from the fact that they do not cause significant output changes.
-These less-important information is gradually thrown away from the long-term memory.
+At the beginning, the top rows of MNIST images are blank and do not contribute to the model prediction.
+These less-important information is gradually thrown away from the memory.
 When the input rows containing digits are fed to the LSTM cells, the model will start learning and the short term memory, represented by the outputs $h_t$, start to have strong reactions.
 When approaching the end of the input, which corresponds to the bottom of the digit images, LSTM has already been confident about the final classification and therefore becomes lazy to update the memory.
 Overall, we can see that, MNIST digits recognition is not a complicated task for the LSTM model and usually the top half of the images are sufficient for the classification.

-For the IMDB model, every input feature may have an influence to the final classification.
-This is based on the results in Fig.~\ref{fig:sm_rnn}.
-We take 2,000 reviews whose length are greater than 50.
-This is to make sure that input features between 450-500 contain real words instead of padded 0s.
-The plots in the top row of Fig.~\ref{fig:sm_rnn} gives the coverage times for the last 50 input features while the plots in the bottom row are for the entire 500 input features.
-While we can see from the bottom row that the coverage times are gradually increased, it might be because of the nature of test cases: most test cases contain text of length much less less than 500.
-We therefore focus on the last 50 input features, i.e., the plots in the top row.
-We can see that, both BC and SC test conditions in the IMDB model are randomly activated, a phenomenon that is completely different from that of MNIST results in Fig.~\ref{fig:mnist_coverage_times}.
+For the IMDB model, the final classification is influenced by every input feature.
+To make sure that input features between 450-500 contain real words instead of padded 0s, we take 2,000 reviews whose length are greater than 50.
+We observe from the second line in Fig.~\ref{fig:coverage_times} that the coverage times gradually increase, it might be the nature of test cases -- most test cases contain text of length much less than 500.
+We therefore focus on the last 50 input features.
+We see that, both BC and SC test conditions in the IMDB model are randomly activated, a phenomenon that is completely different from that of MNIST results.
 This can be explained as that the IMDB model does not have a fixed working pattern like the MNIST model.
 Sensitive words in a review may appear in any place of the text.

-\begin{framed} Answer to \textbf{RQ6}: The generated test suite can be utilised to understand the data processing mechanism of LSTM models.
-This is a step towards interpretable LSTM testing. \end{framed}